What are the risks of buying real estate in Mexico as an American?

 However, there are a few essential things you need in order to buy a property in Mexico.
 And it’s important you know them.

-What Is Required to Own Vacation Property in Mexico – as a non-Mexico?
+What Is Required to Own Vacation Property in Mexico – as an American?

-There are essential 2 Things you will need to Buy a Property in Mexico as a Foreigner.
+There are essential 2 Things you will need to Buy a Property in Mexico as a American.

 These 2 important things to have when buying property in Mexico are: